top of page

 Immunization Requirement

-Virginia law requires all school-aged children, including homeschoolers, to be immunized according to the state's vaccination schedule.
+Virginia law requires all school-aged children, including homeschoolers, to be immunized in accordance with the state's vaccination schedule.
 The specific immunizations required are outlined in §32.1-46 of the Code of Virginia.

 Key points: